 - The opportunity isn’t big enough since investors anticipate little to no returns.
 This situation mainly refers to hyper-focused products, and it may be better to turn to angels or personal investors;

-- The market is too small so far, and it’ll take much time for your target users to see the product value.
-Such companies need more investment to stay afloat waiting for the world to realize the benefits, though investors don’t like waiting;
+- The market is too small so far, and it’ll take a long time for your target users to see the product value.
+Such companies need more investment to stay afloat while waiting for the world to realize the benefits.
+Investors don’t like waiting.

 - Your company doesn’t have a competitive edge, or it’s too weak, so competitors may easily put spokes in your wheel.
-It’s a common scenario for startups with no great technical component, which makes it easy for others to copy it and take on the market;
+It’s a common scenario for startups with no great technical component, which makes it easy for others to copy it and take to market;

-- Unfavorable regulatory activities and macroeconomic trends can hamper the launch of products and turn them into low investment business ideas.
-Financial services are among the most dynamic industries in terms of regulations, so double-check the rules and guidelines before the meeting.
+- Unfavorable regulatory activities and macroeconomic trends can hamper the launch of products and turn them into low-investment business ideas.
+Financial services are among the most dynamic industries in terms of fintech fintech regulations, so double-check the rules and guidelines before the meeting.

 - Lack of teamwork and internal alignment is one of the causes that investors prefer to conceal.
-It’s a rather broad concept that may refer to an excessive number of co-founders (four and more), an existence of both a President and CEO meaning that they cannot allocate responsibilities wisely, a possessive business owner who doesn’t interact with the rest of the team, and tension within the management team that seems unnatural;
+It’s a rather broad concept that may refer to an excessive number of co-founders (four or more), the existence of both a President and a CEO, meaning that they cannot allocate responsibilities wisely, a possessive business owner who doesn’t interact with the rest of the team, and tension within the management team that seems unnatural;

 - If a startup comprises only business or technical people, investors may consider it incomplete and risky.
-For instance, we often meet fully-technical teams that find it challenging to craft business plans, elaborate marketing strategies, prepare business proposals for investors, pitch ideas, and too often they get rejected due to that;
+For instance, we often meet fully-technical teams that find it challenging to craft business plans, elaborate marketing strategies, prepare business proposals for investors, and pitch ideas, so they often get rejected due to that;

-In one of the previous chapters, we’ve explained how to attract potential investors and emphasized the fact that thorough preparation is critical.
+In one of the previous chapters, we explained how to find private money investors online, attract potential investors, and also emphasized the fact that thorough preparation is critical.
 In this section, nearly all the causes refer to poor prearrangement.
-So, let’s start:
+So let’s start:

 - A well-structured and transparent capitalization table is crucial, especially if investors give serious thought to your project.
-Ambiguous cap table may include out-dated figures, defective models, miscalculated option grants, or lack information about the latest funding rounds, advisors having equity, workers on a vesting schedule, and other;
+Ambiguous cap tables may include out-dated figures, defective models, miscalculated option grants, or lack information about the latest funding rounds, advisors’ equity, workers’ vesting schedule, and other;

 - Inferior presentation materials and mistakes may create the impression that you take your responsibilities lightly and will be even more negligent down the road, so investors may consider your startup insufficient;

-- Sending out cold pitches is a bad idea that can make a wrong impression and result in a refusal.
-Look for common acquaintances and ask them to introduce you to the investors or at least write a short personalized intro.
-If no, then work on your letters, make them brief and informative, share slides if there are any, and ask for a short meeting or call.
+- Sending out cold pitches is a bad idea that can make a bad impression and result in a refusal.
+Look for common acquaintances and ask them to introduce you to the investors, or at least write a short personalized intro.
+If not, then work on your letters, make them brief and informative, share the slides if there are any, and ask for a short meeting or call.

 This list can go on and on since there are other scenarios associated with business models, go-to-market strategies, licensing issues, and supply chain concerns.
 Some investors focus on specific geographies, and it’s important to check their portfolios before reaching out.

-We’ve put under a microscope the entire process of how does investing in a business work, and reviewed each element separately.
 Unfortunately, getting caught up in the thrill of setting up a business, it’s too easy to overlook critical factors and place the whole initiative under threat.
-To prevent that, we’ve prepared a checklist to help you make the most of your small business investment opportunities:
+To prevent that, we’ve prepared a checklist to help you make the most of your small business investment tips:

 - Be financially literate.
-Looking for investors for business, entrepreneurs often visit additional courses, read books, or attract advisors to be more financially competent.
-If you have a wise and healthy money mindset, and you make smart financial decisions in your daily life, then investors may be convinced that you’ll treat their capital appropriately and thus invest in your idea.
+Looking for investors for their business, entrepreneurs often take additional courses, look for a cool app to find investors, read books, or seek advisors to be more financially competent.
+If you have a wise and healthy money mindset and you make smart financial decisions in your daily life, then investors may be convinced that you’ll treat their capital appropriately and thus invest in your idea.

-- Recognize investors within your industry/location/niche.
+- Recognize investors within your industry, location, or niche.
 This item requires in-depth research, but it may save you time down the road.
-Start with finding investors for small businesses within your geographical reach and check their portfolios and industry focus.
+Start by finding investors for small businesses within your geographical reach and checking their portfolios and industry focus.
 Such an approach can ensure more personal meetings and fruitful contacts.
-Developing working relationships with investors, you get access to other businesspeople who can become your source for highly professional hires in the future.
+By developing working relationships with investors, you get access to other businesspeople who can become your source for highly professional hires in the future.

 - Introduce your team.
-How to find investors for a small business? — Build a robust and diversified team with a proven track record.
+How to find investors for a small business?
+Build a robust and diversified team with a proven track record.
 As we’ve already mentioned, VCs invest in people.
-This is one of the critical factors that is taken into account while making a decision.
+This is one of the critical factors that are taken into account while making a decision.

-If you have any questions on how to find business investors or design an impressive prototype, our team is here to help you.
+If you have any questions about how to find business investors or create an eye-catching prototype, our team is here to assist you.